Updated: Jan 26

 Preheat the oven to 350F.

 1. In a large bowl, add 1/2 cup sugar and ground dried lavender mix to combine.
 Add nectarine and raspberries, cornstarch, lemon zest, and lemon juice, mix to altogether.
-Pour the mix to a pie 11-inch Pan
+Pour the mix into a pie 11-inch Pan

 2. In a bowl (best in the food processor) combine flour, sugar, brown sugar, and salt.
 Mix to combine well.

-3. Add the butter, well chilled and diced and mix only 4-7 puls.
+3. Add the butter, well chilled and diced, and mix only 4-7 puls.

 4. Distribute the crumble topping over the fruit.

 5. Line a baking sheet below the pan the fruit can spill over.

 6. Bake 35 to 40 minutes or until bubbling and topping is golden.